-WARNING: Do not interface with the CAN for vehicle speed.
+MARNING: Do not interface with the CAN (controller area network) for vehicle speed.

 A tachograph preparation kit is available for installation on four wheel drive vehicles.
 For further information please contact your local National Sales Company representative, or Authorized Ford Dealer.